 We’ve invested £122 million in our campuses in recent years.
 Cambridge benefitted from a major redevelopment in 2011, and in 2014 we completed work on our dedicated healthcare site on Young Street.
 It houses state-of-the-art clinical skills labs including mock hospital wards.
 Young Street is also home to our specialist Music Therapy Centre.

 Meanwhile, in Chelmsford we’ve embarked upon an ambitious programme of development.
-Her Majesty The Queen opened the fittingly named Queen’s building, which is home to our education students, in 1995.
-Following that, our eye-catching Lord Ashcroft International Business School opened in 2003.
+In 1995, Her Majesty The Queen opened the fittingly named Queen’s building, which is home to the University Library.
+Sawyer's Building then opened, which now houses our brand new SuperLab, followed by our eye-catching Lord Ashcroft International Business School, which opened in 2003.
 It’s since been joined by (among others) the Tindal building in 2005, where our Students’ Union is based; the Postgraduate Medical Institute in 2011, with its cutting-edge simulation suites; and most recently The MedBIC in 2014, which offers labs, workshops and office space to small businesses in the medical and advanced engineering sectors.

 As well as our four main campuses, we have a number of partner institutions in the UK and overseas, giving you the chance to study for an Anglia Ruskin qualification near to home.
 The first partnerships were formed in the early 1990s.
 Our International Office, set up in 1992, fosters further links, and makes sure that our international students receive the support and information they need.